StarstationHaven/HourOfE/src/content/episode/fathers-day-juneteenth-2025.md

 episodeType: full
 ---
 **Summary:**

-In this special *Hour of Excellence* episode, we celebrate **Father’s Day** and honor the powerful history behind **Juneteenth**!
+In this special Hour of Excellence episode, we celebrate Father’s Day and honor the powerful history behind Juneteenth!
 Listeners will enjoy fun facts about Father's Day and explore the important role fathers play in our lives.

-**Juneteenth** isthe oldest nationally celebrated commemoration of the end of slavery in the United States.
+Juneteenth is the oldest nationally celebrated commemoration of the end of slavery in the United States.
 Through age-appropriate stories and songs, kids will learn why June 19th is a day of freedom, pride, and celebration in African American history.

 Originally aired June 14, 2025, on 107.9FM WUAF Lake City, FL